outsmartchad/solana-trading-cli/README.md

 [🔗doc](https://outsmartchad.github.io/solana-memecoin-cli/)
 ## Main Features
+- Trading any token using Jupiter API & Raydium swap function

-- Trading & Creating your own Solana **_SPL tokens_**
+- Creating your own Solana **_SPL tokens_** on mainnet | Pump.fun.

-- Performing **_On-chain liquidity Pools operation_** On Raydium, Orca and Meteora.
+- Performing **_LP transactions_** On Raydium, Orca and Meteora.

-- Predefined Jito tips and Priority fee for any functions of this project
+- Predefined Jito tips and Priority fee

-- Open-source Volume Booster by bundling buy and sell in one transaction!
+- Volume Booster by bundling buy and sell in one transaction!

-- Fastest Copy Trade Program on Solana
+- Fastest Copy Trade Program

-- **_Pump.fun_** integration for launching, buying, and selling pump.fun tokens, and real-time monitor to create, trade, complete bonding curve events
+- **_Pump.fun sdk_** Integration

 - **_Got everything needed for any dev to create their own trading bot_**